Updated: Nov 29, 2020

-This post is late because I didn’t realise how much time I really needed time to process and rebuild myself mentally and physically.
+I didn’t realise how much time I really needed time to process and rebuild myself mentally and physically.
 This seems to be the theme of the year.
-My January post was me writing about how I needed to learn to rest in order to recover from a physical illness.
+January had me writing about how I needed to learn to rest in order to recover from a physical illness.
 It seems that since then I’ve been trying to recover from the impact of the social illnesses.
 I feel in the month of June I was just flat.
 Just completely, flat.

 It’s hard to describe the feeling, but it was definitely a movement through a short phase of depression.
 I spent two weeks just being ‘on’, just being physically angry and being hyper-vigilant, and after that my body just went ‘off’ and I flatlined.
 My usual depression survival package is to reduce my life to the basics.
 I know that I don’t have energy to maintain my normal way of life so I reduce everything to the basics: eating, sleeping, washing, doing work, minimal social contact – and that is it.
 I don’t let myself worry about anything else because it’s hard enough to do those things.
 I strip my days to the bare minimum until I have the energy and the focus to start adding things to my life again.

 This time was interesting as I still had physical energy to do things, but emotionally I didn’t.
 I think that's what made think I was doing okay.
 I hadn’t realised how sad I was until one of the days in the early morning I was talking to my friend and they said ‘have you had a therapy session recently?’.
 The question caught me off guard.
 I was like wait, what?
 Do I seem that sad?